offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/cache/container_output_ee829d736de3abb746eeca8c9525f9cb/output.md

  * limb B's weight multiplicity reduces to 2.
  * other limbs keep their weight multiplicities at 2.
  * if the pair are neighbours, each internal edge multiplicity remains at > 2.
- * it the pair aren't neighbours, at least one internal edge multiplicity reduces to 2 while others remain at > 2.
+ * if the pair aren't neighbours, at least one internal edge multiplicity reduces to 2 while others remain at > 2.

 |                        | limb multiplicity | internal edge multiplicity   |
 |------------------------|-------------------|------------------------------|